LukeNethercott/Data-Structures-Final-Project/2-linked-lists.md

 You can implement stacks, queues, and many other data structures using doubly linked lists.

 ### The Insert Function - O(n) Time, n=length of list
-To insert a new piece of data into a linked list, we must pass in two parameters.
-The first is the node after which we should place the new node.
+To insert a new piece of data into a linked list, we must write a function with two parameters.
+The first parameter is the node after which we should place the new node.
 The second is what data is in the new node.
-We must take the following steps to insert a new node as depicted in the image below.
+Our function must take the following steps to insert a new node as depicted in the image below.

 1. Create a new node and give it our data(in this case node E)
 2. Find the specified node after which we should place node E(in this case node B)